 The 1989 NCAA tournament was a special one for the 11 seeds.
 That year, every 11 seed won against the 6 seed, by an average of 5.75 points.

 South Alabama had the toughest time with its upset bid, beating in-state rival Alabama, 86-84, on a last-second shot by Jeff Hodge with two seconds in the game.

-Last year’s tournament came close to matching the historic 1989 run by the No. 11 seeds, as three of the four lower ranked seeds took down their sixth-seed opponents, but Michigan couldn’t overcome Notre Dame, and the No. 6 seed got its lone opening-round win of the year.
+Last year’s tournament came close to matching the historic 1989 run by the No. 11 seeds, as three of the four lower ranked seeds took down their sixth-seed opponents.
+No. 6 Cincinnatti's win over No. 11 Kansas State kept the higher seeds from a shutout, but only barely.

-Despite the six-seed difference, 11 seeds have won 46 out of 128 match-ups, or 36 percent of the time.
-Even still, 17 made it to the Sweet 16, and three of those advanced all the way to the Final Four.
-More 11 seeds made the Final Four than the 10 seeds, 9 seeds, 7 seeds and 6 seeds.
+In total, 11 seeds have won 49 out of 132 match-ups, or 37 percent of the time.
+Even more impressive, 18 have made it to the Sweet 16, including Xavier last year, and three of those advanced all the way to the Final Four.
+(Xavier fell to Gonzaga in the Elite 8.)
+More 11 seeds have made the Final Four than 10 seeds, 9 seeds, or 7 seeds.

 LSU, George Mason and VCU all made history as the lowest seeds to ever make the Final Four and all won by considerable margins against their first-round match-ups.

 |2006||George Mason||Michigan State||75-65|

 While those teams have had success throughout the tournament, it was Pepperdine in the 2000 tournament who gave us the biggest first round upset by an 11 seed over a 6 seed.
 The Waves beat Indiana in a 20-point blowout, 77-57, in Bobby Knight’s last game as the Hoosiers’ coach.